 Aquatic Stewardship Council (ASC)

-The Fairtrade Foundation in the UK is a charity and member of Fairtrade International.
-It is responsible for licensing the use of the Fairtrade mark on products and based on four common principles that cover development (economic, social and environmental) as well as a prohibition on the use of forced and child labour.
-The certification process is transparent and the Fairtrade mark is one of the most widely recognised by consumers both in the UK and around the world.
-Therefore in order to ascertain whether a product supports the Fairtrade principles we use labelling information to find out whether it has a Fairtrade label.
+This is done through the Fairtrade Foundation, a UK charity and member of Fairtrade International, who are responsible for licensing the use of the Fairtrade mark on products.
+Certification is based on four common principles that cover development (economic, social and environmental) as well as a prohibition on the use of forced and child labour.
+Importantly Fairtrade certification also means that producers receive a minimum price and a premium which they can use, as they see fit, to improve their social, economic and environmental conditions.
+The certification process is transparent, Fairtrade is a member of the ISEAL alliance and the Fairtrade mark is one of the most widely recognised by consumers both in the UK and around the world.
+Therefore in order to ascertain whether a product supports the fair trade principles we use labelling information to find out whether it has a Fairtrade label.

 Forests not only have an important role to play in mitigating climate change but they are also home to much of the world’s biodiversity.
 Deforestation may not only lead to increased greenhouse gas emissions during the clearing process, and the loss of important habitats, but it also removes the future potential for forests to soak up carbon dioxide.
-Therefore in order to ascertain whether a product uses materials that come from responsibly managed forests we use labelling information to find out whether it has a FSC (Forest Stewardship Council) label.
+Therefore in order to ascertain whether a product is made from (as opposed to packaged in) materials that come from responsibly managed forests we use labelling information to find out whether it has a FSC (Forest Stewardship Council) certification.

 Low carbon footprint

 Around 13% of greenhouse gas (GHG) emissions come from agriculture.
-The largest source of GHG emissions within agriculture is “enteric fermentation” (otherwise known as cow belches) and emissions generated during the application of synthetic fertilizers which is also the fastest growing area.
+The largest source of GHG emissions within agriculture is “enteric fermentation” (cow belches) and emissions generated during the application of synthetic fertilizers which is also the fastest growing area.
 The agricultural process (as opposed getting the product from the farm to the consumer’s kitchen) is the largest contributor and within this different categories have widely different average GHG emissions.